marcelo-gomes/reddit/ASSO-Docs/OVERVIEW.md

 ----------

-####**Functional requirements:**
+####Functional requirements

-Reddit has to be able to serve a social news and link aggregator website, where users can submit content, and comment on other user's content.<br/>
+- Reddit has to be able to serve a social news and link aggregator website, where users can submit content, and comment on other user's content.<br/>
-Users are able to 'upvote' and 'downvote' submissions and user comments, and user comments for a given submission are presented in a orderable tree-style.
+- Users are able to 'upvote' and 'downvote' submissions and user comments, and user comments for a given submission are presented in a orderable tree-style.
 Submissions belong to a given area, called 'subreddit'.
 Users can subscribe to subreddits. <br/>
-Reddit presents a 'front page' for a given user depending of their subreddit subscriptions, and whether they are a (registered) user at all.
+- Reddit presents a 'front page' for a given user depending of their subreddit subscriptions, and whether they are a (registered) user at all.
 This page has recent submissions ordered according to score.

-####**Non functional requirements:**
+####Non-functional requirements

 - Response Time - Need to ensure a fast response so the browsing is fluid even with big throughput or data volumes.
-- Avaliability - The Downtime of the website must be minimized, having the service running as long as possible, keeping it avaliable to the user.
+- Avaliability - website downtime has to be minimal, having the service running as long as possible, keeping it avaliable to geographically disperse users.
-- Scalability - Need to ensure that even with an overload of the website service will continue to run ensuring acceptable QoS.
+- Scalability - reddit has to able to scale as necessary to handle traffic surges, as well as ever-increasing traffic demands.
+All of this with acceptable QoS.
-- Authentication/Security - Must allow the identification of users who try to access his account , while protecting the system from possible invaders.
+- Authentication/Security - Must allow the identification of users who try to access his account, while protecting the system from possible invaders.
 - Usability - QoS affects the user's interaction with the website and his satisfaction with it , and the QoS will have to ensure that the user wants to re-use it so usability must be a point to take in count.